-The Door Company (TDC), California’s garage door installation and repair specialists, wants to help homeowners anticipate the most common garage door problems in an effort to ward off problems in advance and be ready with solutions.
+The Door Company (TDC), California’s garage door installation and repair specialists, want to help homeowners anticipate the most common garage door problems in an effort to ward off problems in advance and be ready with solutions.

-“When your garage door suddenly stops operating, the reason can usually be identified quickly and the remedy could be easy,” said TDC President, President Mark Stuenkel.
+“When your garage door suddenly stops operating, the reason can usually be identified quickly, and the remedy could be easy,” said TDC President, President Mark Stuenkel.
 “Here are the most common garage door problems, along with the most likely repairs and pre-emptive maintenance routines:”

-Worn out garage door springs
+Worn-out garage door springs

-Noisy garage door hinges
+The noisy garage door hinges

 Lubricate semi-annually using lubricants available from TDC (ship to you or purchase at one of our locations).
 Order some today.

-Worn out garage door weatherstripping
+Worn-out garage door weatherstripping

-Automatic garage door opener not working
+The automatic garage door opener not working

-Garage door remote controller not working
+The garage door remote controller not working

 If the garage door won’t open or close via remote control, there are several possible solutions:

-- Move closer to the door since you might be out of range or your transmitter battery may be weak.
+- Move closer to the door since you might be out of range, or your transmitter battery may be weak.

 - Make sure that the antenna on the motor unit is hanging down.